DragonBox/uplift-documentation/source/howto/guid-fragility.rst

 Why GUIDs are fragile?
 ----------------------

-Because if you don't track them, or lose them, Unity will most probably generate a different ID for the same dependency.
+If you don't track them, or lose them, Unity will most probably generate a different ID for the same dependency.

 How to detect and correct issues?
 ---------------------------------